shuzhao-li/yung/chapters/0_APPENDIX.md

 hearted Scotchman, founder, proprietor and edi- tor of The China Mail, published at Hong
-Kong, engaging to advance the means of their
+Kong, engaging to advance the means of their support for two years.

-MY LIFE IN CHINA AND AMERICA

-support for two years.
 The three boys were entered together at the academy in Monson,
 Mass., and were received into the family of Mr.
-Brown's mother, who lived at Monson, a royal woman whose name is memorable in the church of Christ as that of the author of the hymn, "I love to steal awhile away/' It was while a mem- ber of her godly household that Yung Wing became a Christian believer.
+Brown's mother, who lived at Monson, a royal woman whose name is memorable in the church of Christ as that of the author of the hymn, "I love to steal awhile away."
+It was while a member of her godly household that Yung Wing became a Christian believer.

 It will not be out of place to state here, as a